VitalySvyatyuk/pocket_option_trading_bot/README.md

 - there is 0.05% chance to increase your $100 to $3100

 ### Pocket Option trading bot with indicators
 `po_bot_indicators.py` - script allows you to try different indicators and their combinations.
 See how an example works and make your updates.
+Works for 1m and higher timeframes.

 ### Pocket Option trading bot with machine learning
 `po_bot_ml.py` - script makes orders based on prediction.
 Random Forest Classifier approach is used.
+Works for 1m and higher timeframes.

 ### Donations
 Send your BTC here: `bc1qemxzzy6rq6ycxjn0f00yqgptjqldkms8g2ucu0`